levackt/cosmospy/README.md

 # cosmospy

+Thanks to cosmospy, this fork merely switches bech32 prefix for Secret Network.

 <!--- Don't edit the version line below manually.
 Let bump2version do it for you. -->

 > Version 5.0.2